silverstripe/silverstripe-content-notifier/README.md

 ### ContentNotifierTask

-Run ```/dev/tasks/ContentNotifierTask``` to send out the batch email of all the content that needs approval.
+Run `/dev/tasks/ContentNotifierTask` to send out the batch email of all the content that needs approval.

 ### ContentNotifierCleanTask

-Run ```/dev/tasks/ContentNotifierCleanTask``` to bulk-delete any ContentNotifierQueue records that are no longer needed.
+Run `/dev/tasks/ContentNotifierCleanTask` to bulk-delete any ContentNotifierQueue records that are no longer needed.
 You must include an ```action``` parameter in the request that contains one of the following values:

-* "all" (delete all queue records)
+* `all` (delete all queue records)
-* "approved" (delete all queue records that have been approved)
+* `approved` (delete all queue records that have been approved)
-* "denied" (delete all queue records that have been denied)
+* `denied` (delete all queue records that have been denied)
-* "orphaned" (delete all queue records that no longer point to an existing record)
+* `orphaned` (delete all queue records that no longer point to an existing record)

 ## Turning off the filter

-By default, anything that uses the ContentNotifierExtension will be hidden from a result set unless the user is an admin (see the ```admin_permission``` setting to customise).
+By default, anything that uses the ContentNotifierExtension will be hidden from a result set unless the user is an admin (see the `admin_permission` setting to customise).
 Occasionally, you may want to allow the record to be seen, for instance, when a user is editing his unapproved content.
-In that case, you can invoke ```ContentNotifierExtension::disable_filtering();````.
+In that case, you can invoke `ContentNotifierExtension::disable_filtering()`.

 ## How is this different from the Advanced Workflow module?